open-data/opengov/html/modules/contrib/redis/README.md

 storage engine: this is a feature that avoid the Redis server crashing when there is no memory left on the machine.

-As a workaround, Redis can be configured as a LRU cache for both volatile or permanent items, which means it can behave like Memcache; Problem is that if you use Redis as a permanent storage for other business matters than this module you cannot possibly configure it to drop permanent items or you'll loose data.
+As a workaround, Redis can be configured as an LRU cache for both volatile or permanent items, which means it can behave like Memcache; Problem is that if you use Redis as a permanent storage for other business matters than this module you cannot possibly configure it to drop permanent items, or you'll lose data.

-This workaround allows you to explicity set a very long or configured default lifetime for CACHE_PERMANENT items (that would normally be permanent) which will mark them as being volatile in Redis storage engine: this then allows you to configure a LRU behavior for volatile keys without engaging the permenent business stuff in a dangerous LRU mechanism; Cache items even if permament will be dropped when unused using this.
+This workaround allows you to explicit set a very long or configured default lifetime for CACHE_PERMANENT items (that would normally be permanent) which will mark them as being volatile in Redis storage engine: this then allows you to configure an LRU behavior for volatile keys without engaging the permanent business stuff in a dangerous LRU mechanism; Cache items even if permanent will be dropped when unused using this.

 Per default the TTL for permanent items will set to safe-enough value which is one year; No matter how Redis will be configured default configuration or lazy admin will inherit from a safe module behavior with zero-conf.

-For advanturous people, you can manage the TTL on a per bin basis and change the default one:
+For adventurous people, you can manage the TTL on a per bin basis and change the default one:

     // Make CACHE_PERMANENT items being permanent once again
-    // 0 is a special value usable for all bins to explicitely tell the
+    // 0 is a special value usable for all bins to explicitly tell the
     // cache items will not be volatile in Redis.
     $conf['redis_perm_ttl'] = 0;